CORAL SPRINGS YOUTH SOCCER, INC.

 "U6" - has not reached 6 years of age before August 1st of the seasonal year, but

-will reach his/her 5th birthday by December 31st of the seasonal year.
+has reached his/her 4th birthday by August 1st of the seasonal year.

 D. Under special circumstances and with the advance approval of the Board of Directors, children will be permitted to play up one age group.
 In rare situations, children with special needs may be permitted to play down one age group, with appropriate medical documentation and the advance approval of the Board of Directors.

 E. Roster size for “U10” teams shall be 12 players with 9 players on the field at one time.
 Roster size for “U12 to U19” teams shall be approximately 15 players per team, at the discretion of the registrar, with 11 players on the field at one time.

 F. Any player may be called upon to prove his/her age by C.S.Y.S.
 Only a United States birth certificate, United States Passport, United States Certificate of Naturalization, or Alien Registration card issued by the United States Government shall be acceptable for proof of age.

 G. All players should attend all scheduled practices and games.
 Persistent failure to attend practices or games without a valid excuse shall be cause for total or partial suspension from the next regularly scheduled game but only with advance notification to the Age-Group Director and the approval of the Vice President.
 (See SECTION III - COACHES, Para.
 "G")

 H. The Board of Directors takes extraordinary efforts to balance the teams to foster a more even level of competition and to make soccer more fun for the players.
 With over 3,000 players in the program, this is a massive and time consuming undertaking.
 Because of the complexity and difficulty involved with making changes after team assignments have been made, as a general rule the Board discourages changes in team assignments initiated by the player or parent.

 We will only change a player's team assignment, at the request of the parent, for the following reason: